What is happening with the vocational training exams?

-We are not sure if we can commit to recruiting pupils this autumn.
-Will you delay the introduction of the mandatory timetable for recruiting pupils that is due to take effect from 1 November 2020.
+We are not sure if we can commit to recruiting pupils in line with the mandatory timetable that took effect from 1 November 2020.
 Can we recruit pupils outside of the mandatory timetable?

-In January 2020, we announced that, from 1 November 2020, we will require AETOs to recruit pupils in line with the Pupillage Gateway timetable in order to make pupillage recruitment fairer and more consistent.
-We recognise the financial uncertainty that some AETOs are facing, which may mean that making a decision about recruiting pupils may be difficult in November this year.
+From 1 November 2020, we will require AETOs to recruit pupils in line with the Pupillage Gateway timetable in order to make pupillage recruitment fairer and more consistent.
+We recognise the financial uncertainty that some AETOs are facing, which may mean that making a decision about recruiting pupils is difficult.
 We are therefore introducing some flexibility by allowing those who do not feel confident enough to advertise for pupils between November and early January to advertise subsequently, provided they complete their recruitment by the end of August and do not make any offers before the mandatory 7-day offer period in May.
-The mandatory timetable is set out in Part 2 Section C2-2 of the Bar Qualification Manual .
-Regardless of Covid-19, it will be possible to apply for a waiver from the mandated timetable in exceptional circumstances and we will be publishing further guidance on this.
+The mandatory timetable is set out in Part 4C of the Bar Qualification Manual.
+Regardless of Covid-19, it will be possible to apply for a waiver from the mandated timetable in exceptional circumstances.

 What happens if a pupil cannot attend the advocacy training because of being ill or needing to self-isolate?